-- Project Assistant.
+- Project Officer.
 International and Ibero-American Foundation for Administration and Public Policy (FIIAPP) (May 2015 - Sep 2016)

 - International Cooperation Project Officer.
 Organization of Ibero-American States (OIS-OEI) (October 2011 - Apr 2015)